Search for Welch girls brings investigators back to Picher for new dig

 Pennington’s actions and Busick’s talk makes Stansill and Ferrari believe there is something at the property.

-Members of Pennington’s family told investigators he would not allow them near the cellar and was seen in the weeks following the girls’ disappearance with what appeared to be bags of concrete mix and limestone in the back of his pickup truck.
+Members of Pennington’s family told investigators he would not allow them near the cellar and was seen in the weeks following the girls’ disappearance with what appeared to be bags of concrete mix and limestone in the back of his pickup.

-The only items recovered in the first search were the bottom of a septic tank, a broken toy, and an identification card.
+The only items found in the first search were the bottom of a septic tank, a broken toy and an identification card.